eclipse-packaging/packages/RELEASING.md

 - [ ] Wait for announcement that the staging repo is ready on [cross-project-issues-dev](https://accounts.eclipse.org/mailing-list/cross-project-issues-dev).
 An [example announcement](https://www.eclipse.org/lists/cross-project-issues-dev/msg17420.html).
   - [ ] Update `SIMREL_REPO` in `releng/org.eclipse.epp.config/parent/pom.xml` if not done above.
 - [ ] Update the build qualifiers to ensure that packages are all updated.
 See this [gerrit](https://git.eclipse.org/r/#/c/161075/) for an example.
 To do this run `releng/org.eclipse.epp.config/tools/setGitDate` ([link](https://github.com/eclipse-packaging/packages/blob/master/releng/org.eclipse.epp.config/tools/setGitDate)) script.
 This script will make a local commit you need to push.
+  - In some cases a respin/rebuild is needed and setGitDate needs to be run again.
+In that case you may need to manually add a minute or two to the applied timestamp in the script.
 - [ ] Run a [CI build](https://ci.eclipse.org/packaging/job/epp/job/master/) that includes the above changes.
   - If the build fails there may be the opportunity to continue the build rather than restart it.
 This is relatively underused option but enabled by the multi-step Jenkins build in the Jenkinsfile.
 For example, running the build with the previously successful steps commented out can produce a build.
 - [ ] Disable the [CI build](https://ci.eclipse.org/packaging/job/epp/job/master/) so that the build results are not overwritten while doing the promotion.
 You can disable the project once it has fully started running, you don't have to wait for the build to finish.